 Stairs can be classified into open risers or closed risers.
-Open risers, also known as floating stairs, have a vertical space in between adjacent treads, while solid risers are the conventional option, in which there is a solid piece that encloses the stairs between the treads.
+Open riser staircases, also known as floating stairs, have a vertical space in between adjacent treads, while solid risers are the conventional option, in which there is a solid piece that encloses the stairs between the treads.

 While both options have their advantages, open risers, in particular, are gaining in popularity.
 The growing trend is largely due to their transparency and visual appeal.
 This is especially true in modern homes.
 Floating stairs are attractive to architects and homeowners alike, they are versatility and have pleasing aesthetics.
 They provide a contemporary look that is ideal for minimalist-styled houses, creating an elegant and airy atmosphere.

 Transparent and Complementary